randreu28/TFG.docs/src/content/projects/halo-inspector/index.md

 }
 ```

-We also want a function in case the user wants to _zoom out_, by clicking on any other part that isn't the model:
+In addition to the `onClick` function handler for zooming in, we can create another function to handle the _zoom out_ functionality when the user clicks on any other part of the screen.

 ```tsx
 function handlePointerMissed() {